joakim/kay/README.md

         console (log "{name} thinks: $thought")
     }

-    -- a behaviour without any arguments
+    -- a behavior without any arguments
     (move) -> {
         console (log '*moves*')

-        -- call the `move` behaviour "inherited" from `Replicant` self (move 2)
+        -- call the `move` behavior "inherited" from `Replicant` self (move 2)

-        -- if…else "statement" using the `yes-no` behaviour of `Boolean` intelligence > 100 (yes {
+        -- if…else "statement" using the `yes-no` behavior of `Boolean` intelligence > 100 (yes {
             think ('Why did I move?')
             think ('Am I really a replicant?')